 Symphony No. 3 (subtitled "The Four Winds") was recently chosen for a premiere and rehearsed by the University of California at Irvine Symphony.
 The four-movement piece portrays the power of the Creator over the vast forces of nature, with a language derived from American symphonic masters, film composers, and contemporary song.
 Three of the movements were also recently named finalist or semifinalist for The American Prize, Professional Orchestral Composition division.
 Each movement has been premiered separately in various forms by a number organizations including the Bellflower Symphony, the ECLA Chamber Orchestra, and Chicago's American Wind Band.

-The Second Symphony ("Freedom Crossing") is scored for symphonic wind ensemble and was commissioned by the American Wind Band.
+Symphony No. 2 (subtitled "Freedom Crossing") is scored for symphonic wind ensemble and was commissioned by Chicago's American Wind Band.
 In one continuous movement and drawing upon fragments of an American spiritual, it expresses a longing for freedom.

 Symphony No. 1 includes vocalists and uses texts from the Book of Revelation.
 Cast in an abstract, nontonal idiom, its three movements depict cataclysmic scenes and eventual triumph.

 Other orchestral works include several published fantasias (available at Sheet Music Plus) on African-American melodies, some of which were premiered by members of the Los Angeles Philharmonic; Sinfonietta, premiered by members of the USC Symphony and included on the CD From Everlasting to Everlasting; Rhapsody for Cello and Orchestra, written for Bravo!
 L.A. and premiered by the Vanguard Chamber Orchestra; lighter orchestral overtures including A Western Christmas, premiered by both the Carson City Symphony and the Vanguard Symphony; and arrangements for orchestras at large Los Angeles-area churches.